aicollectiveng/Nigeria-AI-Repository/README.md

   - [Service-Wise GPT for public-service process automation](https://ohcsf.gov.ng/2025/03/18/nigeria-unveils-ai-driven-public-service-transformation-at-global-government-summit-2025/)
   - [UNESCO RAM context-specific policy recommendations that can guide sustainable AI adoption in the country.](https://www.linkedin.com/posts/dsnai_datasciencenigeria-aireadiness-responsibleai-activity-7330556314839928832-9kGD/?utm_source=share&utm_medium=member_desktop&rcm=ACoAABiM5boBU9nVr4TqW0ygTK5T5Qa8GhSm8Oo)
   - [Activites of the Federal Minister of Communications, Innovation and Digital Economy, Dr. Bosun Tijani](https://youtu.be/aNnOeT2Rg30)
+  - [UNESCO Nigeria AI Readiness Assessment (RAM) Report](https://unesdoc.unesco.org/ark:/48223/pf0000398538) - Launched in Abuja on 22 June 2026 by UNESCO, the EU and the Federal Ministry of Communications, Innovation & Digital Economy; the first comprehensive assessment of Nigeria's readiness to develop, deploy and regulate AI across infrastructure, data, policy, research and institutional capacity. ([launch coverage](https://nannews.ng/unesco-presents-ai-report-to-strengthen-ethical-use/))
+  - [National Digital Economy and E-Governance Bill](https://iafrica.com/nigeria-moves-to-approve-landmark-law-regulating-artificial-intelligence/) - A risk-based AI regulatory framework naming NITDA as the central "super-regulator," with mandatory audits and licensing for high-risk systems in finance, public administration and surveillance; expected to make Nigeria one of the first African countries with binding AI legislation.
+  - [National AI Strategy at 2 — Impact Story](https://bit.ly/NAIS-2_Report) - Two-year ecosystem review documenting 700,000+ Nigerians reached through AI skills, $1.85bn in AI-related investment commitments, 120+ active AI startups (3.4x growth), and the launch of N-ATLAS, Africa's first government-backed multimodal, multilingual LLM.
+  - [REST-AI Governance Framework](https://leadership.ng/africa-unveils-ai-governance-framework-asserts-digital-sovereignty-2/) - A continental AI governance framework unveiled at Tech Symposium Africa 2026 in Abuja on 30 April 2026; built on five pillars and 143 action points and designed for African realities rather than adapted from abroad.
+The working draft was released for public consultation by Dr Nasir Yammama, Senior Special Assistant to the President on Innovation.
+  - [Nigeria Digital Sovereignty and Fair Data Compensation Bill 2025](https://iapp.org/news/a/nigeria-moves-toward-comprehensive-ai-regulation) - A proposed bill targeting the extraction and monetisation of Nigerian data by foreign companies; includes data-localisation requirements, a "local content" rule that a share of AI research on Nigerian data be conducted in-country, and the principle that Nigerians be compensated when their data trains AI models.
+  - [National Artificial Intelligence Commission (Establishment) Bill](https://iapp.org/news/a/nigeria-moves-toward-comprehensive-ai-regulation) - A separate bill proposing a dedicated National AI Commission to oversee AI development in Nigeria, part of the wider 2025–2026 legislative push around AI governance.

 * ### **Public & NGO-Led Initiatives**
   - [Nigeria AI Scaling Hub](https://fmcide.gov.ng/nigeria-launches-ai-scaling-hub-in-collaboration-with-gates-foundation-to-accelerate-impact-in-health-education-and-agriculture/) - A multi-stakeholder initiative by the Federal Ministry of Communications, Innovation & Digital Economy and the Gates Foundation.
 It accelerates scaling of impactful AI solutions in health, education, and agriculture, supporting innovators with resources and mentorship.